McMasterRS/WARIO-Editor/docs/user/userGuide.md

 * Alt+Left click - Drag flowchart
 * Scroll wheel - zoom in/out

-All commands marked with a * can also be found in the menu bar
+All commands marked with a \* can also be found in the menu bar

 ---

 ## Creating New Nodes

-To create a new node, right click on the WARIO interface, select a toolbox and category and click the node you wish to create.
-The node will appear under where the interface was clicked.
+To create a new node, right click on the editor, select a toolbox and category and click the node you wish to create.
+The node will appear where you right clicked.

 ![](../Images/createNewNode.gif)